saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 If I see these features, I’ll know the design philosophy was on the right track.
 If not… well, back to the CAD garage for ST1.

+### The start

+So we begin!
+Just like the start of most of the work so far, I have absolutely no idea how to use this software, but that's fine, we fail fast and try again faster!